 During the later stages of World War II Clapham was hit by several V1 flying bombs and a V2 missile hit Clapham Common.
 (One of the people killed in 1944 was the famous chess player Vera Menchik.
 She was killed when a V1 hit Gauden Road).

 The actor Dennis Waterman was born in Clapham in 1948.

 The British Transport Museum opened in Clapham in 1963 but in 1973 it moved.
 The fire station in Clapham was built in 1964.
-Then in 1985 St Francis Xavier College opened.
-South London Natural Health Centre opened by Clapham Common in 1988.
+Then in 1985, St Francis Xavier College opened.
+South London Natural Health Centre was opened by Clapham Common in 1988.
 Clapham Picture House opened in 1992 and Clapham Art Gallery opened in 1998.